 Chapter 199 of the Nevada code details different crimes against public justice that have been made illegal within the state.
-One of the crimes that is prohibited in Chapter 199 is the offense of resisting a public officer.
+One of the crimes that are prohibited in Chapter 199 is the offense of resisting a public officer.

 Resisting a public officer is a serious offense that could result in felony charges.
 If you have been accused of resisting a public officer and you are at risk of facing jail time and other serious penalties, it is important that you take swift action.
 A Vegas criminal law attorney at LV Criminal Defense can provide you with representation so you can fight these serious charges.